learnp-sudo/freshersbatch-oct16/README.txt

-ASSIGNMET Folder includes html files, css files and java script files
+html files are used to design webpages